 Why should companies make every effort to ensure safety and health in the workplace?

-As we all know, companies and employers must implement the health and safety at work, not is it only statutory nor mandated but makes for good business sense.
-Although many companies strive to do this as diligently as possible, there are still those with high incidents of injuries that turn into compensation claims for employees.
-Today, we take a look at the various aspects of this topic and how to deal with them accordingly.
+As we all know, companies and employers must implement health and safety practices at work; not only is it statutory or mandated by law but it also makes for good business sense.
+Although many companies strive to do this as diligently as possible, there is still a high incidence of work-related injuries that turn into compensation claims of employees – Not exactly any business owner’s cup of tea.

 Why are both the safety of employees and labor safety important?

-Given the high costs of work-related illnesses, injuries and even work-related deaths that dig deep into the pockets of business owners, we could definitely say that 'safety is king', with the top reasons being:
+Given the high costs of work-related illnesses, injuries, and even work-related deaths that dig deep into the pockets of business owners, we could definitely say that ‘Safety is King’, with the top reasons being:

 - Reduces health risks for employees

-- Positive business image to prospective employees, business partners and/or consumers
+- Positive business image to prospective employees, business partners, and/or consumers

 What’s going on?